 Unfortunately for the girls, we'd anticipated this and all the hand found were some snotty tissues from my kids.
 Our money and cards were safely stashed away inside a much thinner money belt inside my clothes.

-Suggestion: keep your valuables discreetly and safely hidden while wearing an obvious valuables pouch that can act as a decoy. about 8 years agoAnswered by Yuki via WorldNomads.com
+Suggestion: keep your valuables discreetly and safely hidden while wearing an obvious valuables pouch that can act as a decoy. over 8 years agoAnswered by Yuki via WorldNomads.com

 Someone tried to scam me down near the Louvre by claiming I had dropped a gold wedding ring.
 When he tried to give it back to me he said he should be given a reward for being generous.
 I told him that I hadnt dropped a ring and if it was lost, then I was going to call the police - and with that, he scarpered.
 Same thing happened again a couple of days later with one guy offering me back "my ring" whilst a couple of his mates (I guess) came over to congratulate me and tell me how lucky I was.
 I guess they wanted a diversion before attempting to get my bag etc. Didnt work.